carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 | Latent Semantic Analysis (LSA) | TF-IDF or similar | Dense vectors            | [1, Number of Topics] <br>(per document) | Semantic topics present in documents | No <br>(bag of words)        |
 | Word2Vec                | Raw text corpus                            | Dense vectors            | [1, Embedding Dimension] <br>(per word)  | Semantic meaning of words            | Yes <br>(word order)     |

-The next *supplental* episode unpacks the technology behind Word2Vec — neural networks.
+The next *supplemental* episode unpacks the technology behind Word2Vec — neural networks.
 In the interest of time, we will only cover the key concepts and intuition.
 Please consider studying the next episode if you are interested in learning more about the fascinating world of neural networks and how they actually work.
 For now, it is sufficient to be aware of few key insights.

 ### 1. **Neural networks are highly prevalent in many fields now due to their exceptional ability to learn functions that can map a set of input features to some output (e.g., a label or predicted value for some target variable)**.
 Because of this general capability, they can be used for a wide assortment of tasks including…